-The next thing you will need to know when moving to Lisbon are the shopping mall chains.
-The most affordable and accessible shopping centres are Pingo Doce, Leroy Merlin and Casa.
-For food shopping and DIY things you will want to browse the first two shops, whereas Casa stands out more for homeware.
+The next thing you will need to know when moving to Lisbon is the shopping mall chains.
+The most affordable and accessible shopping centres are Pingo Doce, Leroy Merlin, and Casa.
+For food shopping and DIY things, you will want to browse the first two shops, whereas Casa stands out more for homeware.

 Lisbon offers a great deal of cultural gems like modern galleries, and classical or contemporary theatres and museums.